vladsaveliev/sequana/doc/case_example_trimming_snp.rst

 trimming)  309  were found.
 The additional SNPs all have low coverage below 20.
 A third of them have low balance strand.

 There is one SNP found in the trim case not found in no_trim.
-Howeve, it is marginal with strand balance of 0.12, depth of 11, fruquence of 0.73 and one of the lowest score
+However, it is marginal with strand balance of 0.12, depth of 11, frequence of 0.73 and one of the lowest score